RandomComputerUser/FancyLighting/README.md

 ## Latest Version

-**v0.9.13 (2025-03-15)**
+**v0.9.14 (2025-03-18)**
-- Made ambient occlusion softer by default
+- Fixed a bug that occurred when shaders were active on the main menu
-- Increased the default bloom strength
+- Corrected some false information in the settings tooltips